 Wireless Alarm Communicator (cellular back-up radio) is a device which can be added to your system as a back-up method of getting alarm signals to the monitoring station.
 Usually alarm signals are sent to the monitoring station via a phone line.
 However, because phone lines are not always reliable, you can also choose to add a cellular back-up radio which will send signals to the monitoring station if your phone line is cut or otherwise not working.
 This is highly recommended for a more secure system.
 These units can also be your primary method of communicating to the monitoring station if you have no phone line on the premises.

-Hopefully the siren will scare the burglar away, but it doesn’t always work; and usually burglars don’t even have the courtesy to close the door after them when they do run out, leaving your premises vulnerable to others.
-It is important to have someone you know and trust notified in case of a break-in so they can investigate, or meet the police with a key at the premises so they can get in and check things out.
+Hopefully the siren will scare the burglar away, but it doesn’t always work; and usually burglars don’t even have the courtesy to fix the window or close the door after them when they do run out, leaving your premises vulnerable to others.
+It is important to have someone you know and trust notified in case of a break-in so they can investigate, call the police if they see anything suspicious, and arrange for repairs to be made.
 When an alarm trips, a signal is immediately sent to the monitoring station indicating that the alarm has been violated – and it even tells what area(s) have been entered.
-The monitoring station will then notify police, neighbours, relatives etc. in whatever order you have indicated.
+The monitoring station will then notify you, neighbours, relatives etc. in whatever order you have indicated.
 There is a monthly charge for monitoring services.
 It is an important part of your protection.

 Is a “Free” Burglar Alarm System Really Free? or Is It a Marketing Trap?